E3SM-Project/e3sm_diags/docs/html/_sources/quick-guide-rhea.rst.txt

 However, it is possible to use the `E3SM Unified Environment <https://acme-climate.atlassian.net/wiki/spaces/EPWCD/pages/374407241/E3SM+Unified+Environment>`__ instead.
 If you decide to use the unified environment, please do so and skip to step 5 (Note, as of April 4th, 2018, the lastest version of unified-env is 1.1.3).

-3a.
-Allow Anaconda to download packages, even with a firewall.
+4. Allow Anaconda to download packages, even with a firewall.

 ::

     conda config --set ssl_verify false
-    binstar config --set ssl_verify False
+    binstar config --set verify_ssl False

-3b.
-Update Anaconda.
+5. Update Anaconda.

 ::

     conda update conda

-3c.
-Get the yml file to create an environment.
+6. Get the yml file to create an environment.

 ::

     wget https://raw.githubusercontent.com/E3SM-Project/acme_diags/master/conda/e3sm_diags_env.yml

-3d.
-Remove any cached Anaconda packages.
+7. Remove any cached Anaconda packages.
 This will ensure that you always get the latest packages.

 ::

     conda clean --all

-4. Use Anaconda to create a new environment with ``e3sm_diags`` installed.
+8. Use Anaconda to create a new environment with ``e3sm_diags`` installed.
 Tip: You can change the name of the environment by adding ``-n new_env_name`` to the end of ``conda env create ...``.

 ::